skilld-labs/drupal-theme-generator/README.md

 - Source CSS and JS files have suffixes `.src` in filenames
 - Generated styles and scripts doesn't have `.src` suffix.
 Normally you should never touch generated assets since it's build affected
 - Styles and scripts required only by Drupal can be added in the root `css/` or `js/` folders.
 For example styles for administrative toolbar - we don't want to take care about such components in storybook.
 So toolbar overrides can be done only for Drupal
 - `.storybook/` folder for storing storybook stuff.
 If you don't use storybook on your project - feel free just ignore or remove this folder
 - `favicon/` folder contains generated favicons for different browsers.
 You can generate your custom favicon [this way](#how-to-generate-favicon)
 - `fonts/` folder for storing project fonts
 - `images/svg/` folder for storing source SVG assets.
 Pay attention to `images/sprite.svg` - this file is auto-generated, so you shouldn't modify it normally.
 [Read more](#svg-sprite) about SVG sprite
 - `templates/` folder contains two sub-folders.
 One of them is `overrides/` - this folder is for drupal's twig overrides.
-And `components/` folder for storing components required by our integration.
+  And `components/` folder for storing components required by integration.

 ## How to create new component